Country Report Switzerland

 Switzerland is one of the richest countries in the world.
-The economy is diversified and competitive, which is underwritten by the first place in the WEF Global Competitiveness Ranking.
+The economy is diversified and competitive, illustrated by the first place of Switzerland on the WEF Global Competitiveness Ranking.

 (+) Public debt is low and on a downward trajectory

-The gross public debt was 48.7%-GDP (net public debt was only 27.7%-GDP) in 2013 according to the IMF (GMFS methodology), which is low in an international comparison.
-The fiscal rules introduced in 2003, the debt brake, will avoid a fast accumulation of public debt in the future.
+Public debt was 35% of GDP in 2014, which is low by industrialised country standards.
+The fiscal framework introduced in 2003, the debt brake, will avoid a fast accumulation of public debt in the future.